UPDATE: One man in hospital after Maple Ridge shooting - Maple Ridge News

 The victim was helped out by two other men.

 He was conscious, coherent and screaming in pain.
-He was rushed to Ridge Meadows Hospital for his injuries to be assessed.
+He was then taken to Ridge Meadows Hospital for his injuries to be assessed.

 Uncomfirmed shooting in #MapleRidge.
 Police appear to be looking for someone towards 203rd Street.
 One man was taken by ambulance. pic.twitter.com/NNnTzqgdeH— Ashley Wadhwani (@ashwadhwani) August 14, 2017